bbwheroes/tool-collection/os/linux.md

 - [XMonad](https://xmonad.org/)
 - [spectrwm](https://github.com/conformal/spectrwm)

-## Desktop Enviroments
+## Desktop Environments
-- Most of them come by default with a Distro but you can also mix and match.
+- Most of them come by default with a Distro, but you can also mix and match.
 You just have to search a bit.
 - [Gnome](https://www.gnome.org/)
 - [XFCE](https://www.xfce.org/)
 - [KDE Plasma](https://kde.org/de/plasma-desktop/)